osresearch/LEDscape/Setup.md

 Playing a video is as simple as running the video player (after running the UDP listener):

     bin/video_player -s 256x32 -l ../Daft\ Punk\ -\ Around\ The\ World.avi

-Note: These packages used to be required, but now are included in the default Debian image.
-You might need to install them if you're using a different system.
+To use the video player, some additional packages will need to be installed:

-    sudo apt-get install libavformat-dev x264 v4l-utils ffmpeg -y sudo apt-get install libcv2.3 libcvaux2.3 libhighgui2.3 python-opencv opencv-doc libcv-dev libcvaux-dev libhighgui-dev -y
+    sudo apt-get install libavformat-dev x264 v4l-utils ffmpeg libcv2.3 libcvaux2.3 libhighgui2.3 python-opencv opencv-doc libcv-dev libcvaux-dev libhighgui-dev -y

 #Helpful things for development